 - Geetaji; from Yatra, IYNAUS convention, 2007

-Having paid homage to her Light in Yoga, her father and teacher, our Geetaji left her body in the early morning of December 15th in Pune, India.
+Having paid homage to her Light in Yoga, her father and teacher, our Geetaji left her body in the early morning of December 15, 2018 in Pune, India.
 Geetaji was featured and taught in the Centennial celebrations honoring Guruji B.K.S.
-Iyengar that ended December 14.
+Iyengar that ended on December 14th.

 Our hearts are filled with reverence and gratitude, hearts filled with the echo of her words and her prayers, hearts heavy with saying goodbye.
 All over the world people are lighting candles and honoring the memories and gifts that this extraordinary woman left behind.